Camh-git/lm-lab-react-hooks/src/components/hooks/use_state/README.md

 ## Food For Thought

--   What is the useState hook for?
+- What is the useState hook for? updating state

--   What does does useState return?
+- What does does useState return? void

--   Should you call useState inside loops or if/else statements?
+- Should you call useState inside loops or if/else statements? no

--   How many times will React call your initializer function in Strict Mode?
+- How many times will React call your initializer function in Strict Mode? twice in dev, once in production